cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }

-customElements.define(
-  "lit-counter",
-  LitCounter,
-);
+customElements.define("lit-counter",  LitCounter);
 ```

-The static `properties` class variable holds an object with members that are class properties that back component attributes.
+The static `properties` class variable holds an object with members that are class properties that are bound to component attributes.
 This are termed _reactive properties_ because any update of their value triggers a component re-render.

 The `properties` object can contain members that are not linked to a component attribute.
 These are part of what is called [internal reactive state](https://lit.dev/docs/components/properties/#internal-reactive-state).
 They are also reactive properties.
 You can use the `{state: true}` property option to declare an internal reactive state property.

+TODO: Flesh out the diff between reactive, bound and unbound properties: NNNNNNNNNNNNNNNNN

 The `render()` method is where the component's content is rendered.
 It returns a `TemplateResult` type. with Lit-specific attributes corresponding to standard DOM event handlers (`@click` in the example corresponding to the `onclick` attribute).